JeremyKuhne/WInterop/README.md

 version history and can be tested, which should be more practical and hopefully ultimately more robust.

 WInterop is in an early stage of development.
 As it expands expect breaking changes.
 Contributions and feedback are welcome.

+As the library targets .NET 5.0 it needs Visual Studio 16.7 or higher for development.

 ## Goals